vllm-project/llm-compressor/examples/big_models_with_accelerate/README.md

 The resulting model `./Meta-Llama-3-70B-Instruct-FP8-Dynamic` is ready to run with `vllm`!

-### Multi-GPU: `INT8` Quantization with `GPTQ` and `SmoothQuant`
+### Multi-GPU: `INT8` Quantization with `GPTQ`

-For quantization methods that require calibration data (e.g. `GPTQ` and `SmoothQuant`), CPU offloading is too slow.
+For quantization methods that require calibration data (e.g. `GPTQ`), CPU offloading is too slow.
 For these methods, `llmcompressor` can use `accelerate` multi-GPU to quantize models that are larger than a single GPU.
-For example, when quantizing a model to `int8`, we typically use `GPTQ` to statically quantize the weights and `SmoothQuant` to make the activations easier to quantize.
-Each of these methods require calibration data.
+For example, when quantizing a model to `int8`, we typically use `GPTQ` to statically quantize the weights, which requires calibration data.

 - `multi_gpu_int8.py` demonstrates quantizing the weights and activations of `Llama-70B` to `int8` on 8 A100s: